Impasugong: Climate

-Impasugong is politically subdivided into 13 barangays.

 Demographics

 In the 2020 census, the population of Impasugong was 53,863 people, with a density of sigfig 53,863/1,051.17.

 Economy

 Major crops

-The major crops grown by farmers in the municipality are: corn, pineapple, rice, coffee, sugarcane, banana, vegetables (mostly temperate types like lettuce, broccoli, cabbage), abacá, fruits and legumes.
+The major crops grown by farmers in the municipality are corn, pineapple, rice, coffee, sugarcane, banana, vegetables (mostly temperate types such as lettuce, broccoli, cabbage), abacá, fruits, and legumes.

 Livestock

 There are 9 commercial cattle farms in the area holding 1,143 heads in all.
 The LGU also manages a communal ranch in a 649-hectare land that holds 300 heads of cattle.
 This supports the dispersal and breed improvement program of the municipality.

 There are also 28 commercial poultry breeder farms in the municipality with an estimated combined population of 775,000 heads.

 Ecotourism

 CEDAR or Center for Ecological Development and Recreation, situated beside the highway in barangay Impalutao, is the main entity backed by the Local Government Unit of Bukidnon and DENR (Department of Environment and Natural Resources) to promote eco-tourism in the province.
 It has a total land area of about 1,703 hectares.
 373 hectares is covered by the man-made and natural forest.
 It has an elevation of 600 to 1200 meters above sea level with Mount Kibuwa as the highest.
 A 100-hectare rattan plantation exists in the area.
 The CEDAR was developed because of the reforestation efforts of the government of Bukidnon.
 Now dubbed as “An Eco-tourism Site in the Heart of Bukidnon”, it was declared as a protected area and was managed by the government since 1912.
 It is equipped with man-made swimming pool, sourcing from the natural springs surrounding the area and has five major waterfalls with three being the most accessible.